LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ![](img/timefilter.png){:class="newagent"}

 {:start='2'}
 2. **Group filter** - managers will be able to filter the data by a single group or a number of groups.
-The list will only contain groups and sub-groups the agent manager is managing, regardless of what this filter is set to.
+The list will only contain groups and sub-groups the agent manager is managing.

 ![](img/groupfilter.png){:class="newagent"}